 Marketing Red Flags

-Through our experience working with hundreds of clients here at Nuanced Media, we have identified a few particularly concerning red flags.
+Through our experience as Phoenix marketing agency working with hundreds of clients here at Nuanced Media, we have identified a few particularly concerning red flags.
 If any of the following occur while interviewing a digital marketing agency, we urge you to make sure you are absolutely confident with them before you sign on the dotted line.
 Bad marketing agencies are easy to run into, but we want to make sure you avoid them at all costs.

 1. Beware of Marketing Generalist